electro-modules/matisse/README.md

 ### More documentation

 This was just a very short introduction to the Matisse template engine.

-Matisse provides many more advanced features for you to use on your templates.
+Matisse provides many more advanced features to power-up your development (like Includes, Content Blocks, Typed Properties, Composite Components, Assets Management, Rule-based Presets, Metadata, Custom Filters, Auto-mapped Controllers, Service Importing, Javascript Code Generation and Client-side API, HTTP request handling and routing, and many more!...).

 Despite its current lack of documentation, Matisse is quite ready for use.
 In fact, we are using it, right now, on several projects at our company.

-I'm sorry for the lack of documentation, but I'm working on it.
+We're sorry for the lack of documentation, but we're working on it.

+### See also

+Take a look at the [Matisse Components](https://github.com/electro-modules/matisse-components) plugin, if you want an extensive collection of Bootstrap-based components that you can use right away on your applications.

 ## License